ranganath294/Question-Paper-Generator/README.md

     python manage.py runserver
     ```

     This will start the Django development server.
-You can access the application at `http://127.0.0.1:8000/`.
+You can access the application at `http://127.0.0.1:8000/` (Base URL).

 ## Using Postman
 You can use Postman to interact with these APIs.
 Simply enter the URL for the route you want to use, select the appropriate method (GET for generate_question_paper and POST for create_question), and enter the parameters in the Body section in JSON format.

 ## API Documentation

-The application has two main routes:
+The application has two main Endpoints:

 1. **`generate_question_paper`**